Unreal

 The Legacy...and XMP

 Unreal 2 is a great example of a game that has fantastic parts throughout, but somehow fails to pull everything together to make a great whole.
-In the end there's a whole list of small reasons that didn't make Unreal 2 as popular as everybody involved had hoped.
+In the end there’s a whole list of small reasons that didn’t make Unreal 2 as popular as everybody involved had hoped.
 The system requirements were high.
 There was no multi-player out of the box.
-And the game played against expectations.
-People had a clear idea of what to expect from an Unreal single-player game: Medieval atmosphere (with a few starships and sci-fi elements).
-Nali.
-Skaarj as the ultimate badasses.
+The pacing was too slow, and the game was too much on love with its own beauty.
+And the game played against expectations; people had a clear idea of what to expect from an Unreal single-player game: Medieval atmosphere (with a few starships and sci-fi elements), Nali, Skaarj as the ultimate badasses.
 Instead, Unreal 2 delivered a space opera with a few guest appearances by the Skaarj.

 As for the main game, maybe I'm being too critical of it.
 A lot of people liked Unreal 2.
 Some really loved it.
 It has a Metacritics score of 75.
 I'm just looking at the incredible amount of talent that we had, all the great parts that are in the game, and at how well XMP turned out, and I'm thinking Unreal 2 has untapped potential.
 No matter what my final feelings are, though, one thing is clear: the time I worked on Unreal 2 was well spent.
 I met great people, I acquired a lot of new skills, and I learned a lot of lessons that I am applying to current and future projects.